Appalachian Trail Gear List

 - Maps and Data Book pages for completed sections

 In addition, I did not take all of my dehydrated meals from my resupply.
 Instead I bought some lightweight items such as tortillas, snack crackers, tuna packs, and summer sausage.
 I noticed other hikers with such food.
 At first, I thought they were inexperienced.
-But it turns out these items are not only lighter but have higher calories while being more appetizing.
-Both of which are welcome after a long day of hiking.
+But it turns out these items are not only lighter, but higher calorie.
+They were also more appetizing.
+All of which are welcome after a long day of hiking.

 I definitely could have gone lighter.
 40lbs is my upper limit.
 Without the tent, large food supply, and additional gear I likely would have been under 35lbs.
-However, I preferred sleeping in my tent and avoiding town saved time and money.
+However, I preferred sleeping in my tent, and limiting trips into town saved time and money.

 Find this interesting?
 Let's continue the conversation on Twitter.